 Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: and the rain descended, the floods came, and the winds blew and beat on that house; and it did not fall, for it was founded on the rock.

-This sermon of Jesus' was famous because from it we learn how to live as Jesus did.
-He covered everything - blessings, the Law (and how he fulfilled it), murder, adultery, marriage, oath-taking, going the extra mile for someone, loving our enemies, how to pray, praying for our enemies, fasting, money, worry, judging others, taking the narrow path and more.
+This sermon is vital for a Christian to read because it shows us how to live as Jesus did.
+He covered everything: blessings, the Law (and how he fulfilled it), murder, adultery, marriage, oath-taking, going the extra mile for someone, loving our enemies, how to pray, praying for our enemies, fasting, money, worry, judging others, taking the narrow path and more.
 His ideas were, at the time, extraordinary and unique.
 They still are.
-Can you imagine any government, anywhere who, instead of going to war, would instead sit down and pray for their enemies?
-What a world we would live in if we all followed Jesus'.
+Can you imagine any government that, instead of going to war, would sit down and pray for their enemies?
+What a world we would live in if we all followed Jesus.
 May His Kingdom come!

-He finishes his sermon by emphasizing how important His words are.
-By living them and applying them to our lives, we are building a firm foundation, founded on the rock Himself - Jesus Christ.
-When the storms of life come our way, we will not fall because our faith, hope and trust is built on a firm foundation - Jesus.
+Jesus finishes his sermon by emphasizing how vital His words are.
+By living and applying them to our lives, we build a firm foundation founded on the rock Himself - Jesus Christ.
+When the storms of life come our way, we will not fall because our faith, hope and trust are built on a firm foundation - Jesus.